silverGraphik/100-days-of-code/log.md

 **Thoughts:** When i start learn javascript with the same intructor i got to a challenge who was to build a snake game at that time it looked so hard and difficult i just copy and not understand half of what i see on video but today i complete the challenge of build a bucket list from scratch and of course i still copy but at many time i surprise myself to continue to write code by myself when the teacher was loosing himsel ;) so i really make a good improvement and i can't wait to see where i will stand in 76 days, in the end i will back on this bucket list i want to add some staff exemple the user add his dream by complete a form or by put a markup on google map.
 ***

+***

+#### Day 25: August 26, 2018

+#### **Today's Progress**: I look information about wich js framework i will focus on Angular, React or vue.

+**Thoughts:** All of those framework look good and are usefull i understand they all do the same staff the difference s in the performance, speed and weight of file but i think i will choose to focus on angular, since the first time i discover it i really fall in love with this framework, of course for that i will have to learn typescript but first thing first, i need to master js and after i will start with those amazing framework.
+***

 <!--#### **Link to work:** [Calculator App](http://www.example.com)-->